manobi/couch-cleaner/readme.md

 # Couch Cleaner
 No, it's not an alvejant product.
 This is a Couchdb Cleaner.
-This project is highly inpired by https://github.com/emerleite/node-database-cleaner Use it to reset your database, after tests.
+This project is highly inspired by https://github.com/emerleite/node-database-cleaner

+Use it to reset your database, after tests.
 ## Features
 * Clean all docs